White House Presidential Innovation Fellow (October 2020 - Present)

 GoCanvas (November 2018 - October 2020)

-Highlights from my current experience as a Vice President of UX include:
+Highlights from my previous experience as a Vice President of UX include:

 - Leading a team of 10 cross-discipline practitioners from junior level to management.
-Currently I run the UX team for GoCanvas which includes UX, visual design, content and research competencies.
-My role is to manage and facilitate the communication and collaboration between my team and the product and development teams.
-Because we have multiple products, I also work closely with several product managers to help guide junior practitioners in their individual work streams while ensuring the more senior team members have what they need in order to perform their duties.
-In addition, I actively foster career growth through weekly 1-1s and team meetings, monthly product and design/research/marketing reviews, quarterly team-business goal alignment and yearly performance reviews.
+I ran the UX team for GoCanvas which included UX, visual design, content and research competencies.
+My role was to manage and facilitate the communication and collaboration between my team and the product and development teams.
+Because we had multiple products, I also worked closely with several product managers to help guide junior practitioners in their individual work streams while ensuring the more senior team members had what they needed in order to perform their duties.
+In addition, I actively fostered career growth through weekly 1-1s and team meetings, monthly product and design/research/marketing reviews, quarterly team-business goal alignment and yearly performance reviews.

 - Creating a culture of sharing and transparent leadership.
-Since coming to GoCanvas, I’ve worked with other senior leaders to enhance our openness from a business and product perspective through all-hands product and research roadmaps happy hours as well as facilitating gathering and analyzing internal and external stakeholder sessions.
-I’ve also contributed to, and led, monthly leadership learning sessions for all managers and directors, centered around communication and vulnerable leadership best practices.
-In addition, I’ve worked through multiple teams to extend internal awards and recognitions as well as organized and led multiple team offsites and the first company-wide hackathon.
+After starting at GoCanvas, I worked with other senior leaders to enhance our openness from a business and product perspective through all-hands product and research roadmap happy hours as well as facilitated gathering and analyzing internal and external stakeholder sessions.
+I also contributed to, and led, monthly leadership learning sessions for all managers and directors, centered around communication and vulnerable leadership best practices.
+In addition, I worked with multiple teams to extend internal awards and recognitions as well as organized and led multiple team offsites and the first company-wide hackathon.

 - Aligning the product and marketing teams.
-As part of my role, I have worked to bring the two separate teams closer together through support of marketing needs through my team’s designers as well as helping in managing requests and ensuring they align with the overall product strategy and development calendar.
-In Q3 of 2019, I also took over the GoCanvas rebranding effort which is currently in progress, slated to debut in January 2020.
-Finally, I’ve been working hand-in-hand with marketing leadership to ensure the upcoming rebranded website redesign will help meet marketing metrics and drive trial to PQL conversion rates.
+As part of my role, I worked to bring the two separate teams closer together through support of marketing needs through my team’s designers as well as helping in managing requests and ensuring they align with the overall product strategy and development calendar.
+In Q3 of 2019, I also took over the GoCanvas rebranding effort which debuted in January 2020.
+Finally, I worked hand-in-hand with marketing leadership to ensure the rebranded website redesign helped meet marketing metrics and drive trial to PQL conversion rates.